Hashing and encryption, are they the same?

 The process for authenticating a user is almost the same for many applications.
 The user creates a new account by choosing a username and password; the application stores this information in a database.
 When the user wants to authenticate into the application later, he enters the username and password; these values are compared to the value from the database.
 If they match, the user is granted access to the application.

 There is a security risk here, though.
-Any employee who has access to the database or an attacker who compromises the system can read and use all the credentials stored and possibly log in and access the users’ accounts.
+Any employee with access to the database or an attacker who compromises the system can read and use all the credentials stored and possibly log in and access the user’s accounts.

-However, if the database stores password as hashes, then these will not be of any use to an attacker.
-The attacker would view some value in the database like 5f4dcc3b5aa765d61d8327deb882cf99, but he cannot enter this value in the login screen.
+However, if the database stores password as hashes, then these will not be useful to an attacker.
+The attacker would view some value in the database, like 5f4dcc3b5aa765d61d8327deb882cf99, but he cannot enter this value in the login screen.
 Thus, it will protect the passwords.

-When implementing hash functions, the developers must keep in mind not to implement obsolete functions in which collisions exist.
+When implementing hash functions, the developers must remember not to implement obsolete functions in which collisions exist.

 For robust protection, hashing functions can be used in multiple iterations.
-This means that the original input is hashed (h1), then the hash becomes the input and is re-hashed (h2), which can be carried out multiple times.
-It is known as the work factor and makes cracking hashes even more difficult.
+This means the original input is hashed (h1), then the hash becomes the input and is re-hashed (h2), which can be carried out multiple times.
+It is known as the work factor, making cracking hashes even more difficult.

 Can a hash be decrypted?